 JUNIOR CODING CAMP

-Our Junior Coding Camp is offered as a half day session (2.5 hours).
+Our Junior Coding Camp is offered as a half day morning session (2.5 hours).
 Maximum 8 junior campers.
-NOW OPEN TO KIDS ENTERING KINDERGARTEN.
+If you would like an afternoon option, please scroll down and read about our new afternoon LEGO Engineering Challenges!

 View details for Junior Coding Camp